On this page

 1. Navigate to the Create Guide or Create Survey menu.

-2. Your custom templates will appear below the built-in Amplitude templates.
+2. Your custom templates appear below the built-in Amplitude templates.

 3. Select the template you want to use as your starting point.

-4. Customize the content as needed for your specific use case.
+4. Customize the content for your use case.

 Template best practices and tips

-• Choose appropriate themes: Select a theme before you make the template available to your team, as the template's designated theme will also apply to new guides/surveys created from it.
+• Choose a theme before you release the template to your team.
+The template's theme applies to every new guide or survey created from it.

-• Use clear naming: When you create a new template, "Template" is automatically appended to the name.
-When team members create guides or surveys from templates, this suffix is automatically removed.
+• Use clear naming.
+When you create a template, Amplitude appends "Template" to the name.
+When team members create guides or surveys from templates, Amplitude removes this suffix.

-• Consider your audience: Design templates with your team's common use cases in mind.
+• Design templates with your team's common use cases in mind.

-• Update Templates as needed: Updating a template will not affect any guides or surveys that were previously created using that template.
+• Update templates as needed.
+Updates don't affect guides or surveys your team previously created from the template.